totogot/Social_Media_Analytics/README.md

 "But since you're only focusing on Twitter, why not use the other libraries out there?"
 Having experimented somewhat with other Python libraries such as Twint or Tweepy, I found that they can run into a certain compatibility issues, depending on the IDE you executing your code from, and return less detailed attributed from the tweets.
 My view is that each library has its place and is fit for purpose in different circumstances - but for the purpose of this project we will run with SNScrape

+## Guidance
+The main.ipynb file contains an annotated notebook with step-by-step comments that outline the approach take, and reasoning behind the choices made